mfroute/halouma.github.io/index.md

     </tr>
 </table>
 </center>
-Okay, we're talking _millions_ of data points.
+Okay, we're talking _millions_ of samples.
 Looks big enough!
 Let's proceed with our plots for hit rates and threshold tests.

 ## Hit rates and threshold in blue states compared to red states